iamfelipepaiva/theHangmanGame/README.md

 # THE HANGMAN

-College discipline final project developed individually as a personal challenge.
+College discipline final project developed mostly individually as a personal challenge.

 This game aims at offering another digital entertainment option to people with some level alphabetization through two possible modalities: Individual or in pair.